allmonday/pydantic-resolve/README.md

 [Change Log](./changelog.md)

-> a small yet powerful tool to extend your pydantic schema with no pain.
+> A small yet powerful tool to extend your pydantic schema with no pain.
 >
 > It is the key to the realm of composable development pattern
 >